jiop/demo1/README.md

 Answers with appropriate http code.

+Serves a cookie containing username and password for further access to protected content.

 ### Routes

-POST /login (with username and password)
+POST /login (with username and password, responds with json and cookies)

-POST /logout (with cookie containing username and token)
+POST /logout (with cookie containing username and token, responds json and empty cookies)

-GET /protected-content (with cookie containing username and token)
+GET /protected-content (with cookie containing username and token, responds json)

-GET /unprotected-content (no parameters)
+GET /unprotected-content (no parameters, responds with json)

 ### Networking